threeport/threeport/docs/docs/install/install-threeport-aws.md

 This process will usually take 10-15 minutes.
 It can take even longer on some AWS accounts.
 You will see output as AWS resources are created.
-It will create a remote EKS Kubernetes cluster and install all of the control plane components.
-It will also register the same EKS cluster as the default Kubernetes cluster cluster for tenant workloads.
+It will create a remote EKS Kubernetes cluster and install all of the core system components.
+It will also register the same EKS cluster as the default Kubernetes cluster for tenant workloads.

 ## Validate Deployment